 Are parallel squats better than partial squats?

 Strength coaches and experienced weight trainers have often urged younger, less experienced athletes to take weight off the bar and to squat deeper, with varying degrees of success.
 They suggest that deeper squats produce better strength and size gains, even though the weight used is lighter.
 But how sound is the science behind this claim?
 Fortunately, a recent study performed a direct comparison using two training groups, one using parallel squats and the other using partial squats.
-Let’s take a look at the study and see what it has to say.
+In this article, Chris Beardsley (@SandCResearch) reviews the study to see what it has to say.

 The study: Effect of range of motion in heavy load squatting on muscle and tendon adaptations, by Bloomquist, Langberg, Karlsen, Madsgaard, Boesen and Raastad, in European Journal of Applied Physiology, 2013